 All filers subject to the amendments currently are required to file an Interactive Data File entirely as an exhibit to their Commission filings.
 Under the amendments, filers will be required to embed part of the Interactive Data File within an HTML document using Inline XBRL and include the rest in an exhibit to that document.
-The requirement to use Inline XBRL will result in a small initial switching cost for filers but, as discussed in Sections III.B.1.a and V.C above, overall, for most filers, we anticipate that the use of Inline XBRL will, over time, reduce the ongoing internal burden of compliance with the XBRL requirements due to the removal of the requirement to include the entire Interactive Data File within an exhibit and slightly increase the external cost burden of compliance with the XBRL requirements due to modifications to XBRL preparation software.
-331 We also expect that the adopted elimination of the requirements to post the Interactive Data File on filers' websites will reduce their compliance costs.
-332
+The requirement to use Inline XBRL will result in a small initial switching cost for filers but, as discussed in Sections III.B.1.a and V.C above, overall, for most filers, we anticipate that the use of Inline XBRL will, over time, reduce the ongoing internal burden of compliance with the XBRL requirements due to the removal of the requirement to include the entire Interactive Data File within an exhibit and slightly increase the external cost burden of compliance with the XBRL requirements due to modifications to XBRL preparation software.331 We also expect that the adopted elimination of the requirements to post the Interactive Data File on filers' websites will reduce their compliance costs.332

 The Inline XBRL requirement is expected to result in an initial cost of transition for filers when the requirement is implemented.
 The professional skills necessary for this requirement may be developed internally by filers or outsourced to third-party vendors.

-329 17 CFR 270.0-10(a).
+To that end, filer costs may include obtaining Inline XBRL preparation software or service capabilities from their own or third-party sources.
+Filers that already use their own or third-party Inline XBRL registrants, with EDGAR filings of Forms 10-K, 20- F, and 40-F and amendments filed during the calendar year 2017.